Oneway/pipegame/README.md

 pipegame
 ========

-HTML5 / JS tile rotation game with a twist
+A HTML5 / JS tile rotation game with a twist